thoughtworks-jumpstart/guides/docs/backend-web-development/express-basics.md

 # Express.js basics

+- Installing Express.js
+- Features of Express.js
+- Your first Express.js app
+- Start Express.js server

 Express.js framework is built on top of Node.js for simpler web server development.
-Express.js comes with parsing, security, user sessions, error handling etc, that are not handled by Node.js
+Express.js comes with parsing, security, user sessions, error handling etc, that are not handled by Node.js.
+If you use Node.js, you will have to constantly reimplement all these.

+It is minimalistic, does not restrict you to any design patterns or file structure, and often requires you to install more packages to add functionality.

 ## Installing Express.js